mohamed-hashicorp/journey-to-flavours/ubuntu-podman/README.md

-# Ubuntu LTS with Podman installed
+# Ubuntu LTS with Podman installed on AWS

 This folder contains an example [Terraform](https://www.terraform.io/) configuration that deploys a single server (using [EC2](https://aws.amazon.com/ec2/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-What we will do?

-- Check pre-requisites
-- Clone repo
-- Create infrastructure
-- Check what has been created
-- Delete infrastructure

-## Check Prerequistes
+## Prerequistes

 This guide was executed on MacOS so it assumes the following:
 - You have Git installed.